 What Is Forced Carbonation?

 When beer is force carbonated it is allowed to fully ferment.
 Then carbon dioxide is pumped into a sealed container with the beer and absorbed into the liquid.
 It is common to use a forced carbonation method for kegs.
 Forced carbonation involves pumping carbon dioxide into a keg of beer after it’s been refrigerated.
-In a few days time, the carbon dioxide will be absorbed into the beer and will completely carbonate it.
+After a few days, the carbon dioxide will be absorbed into the beer and will completely carbonate it.

 Keeping Beer Carbonated